HassanIftikhar013/hassaniftikhar013.github.io/README.md

-I work on developing and applying signal processing, optimization, and deep learning techniques for advanced reconstruction in magnetic resonance elastography (MRE) and quantitative MRI.
+I work on developing and applying signal processing, optimization, and deep learning techniques for solving inverse problems in magnetic resonance elastography (MRE).
 My doctoral research focuses on accurate and rapid stiffness estimation using FEM-driven simulation pipelines, physics-informed inverse problem formulations, and accelerated MRE acquisition and reconstruction strategies such as simultaneous multislice (SMS-MRE).

-I also work extensively on recovering high-quality displacement fields from noisy and highly aliased data through a combination of deep learning models (DIME, 3D-DIME) and DL-based reconstruction.
+I also work extensively on recovering high-quality stiffness maps from noisy and highly aliased MRE-wave images through a combination of deep learning models (DIME, 3D-DIME) and DL-based reconstruction.
 My work integrates MRE physics simulation using FEM, and Deep Learning to improve robustness and clinical feasibility of MRE stiffness mapping.